 Another alternative, the electric car, runs on electrical power stored in batteries.
 Considered zero emission vehicles, some electric vehicles have onboard generators; others plug into an outside source.

-One electric car currently for sale in limited numbers is the energetic Tesla Roadster (0-60 in 4.4 seconds as tested by Car and Driver).
+One electric car currently for sale in limited numbers is the energetic Tesla Roadster (0-60 in 4.4 seconds as tested by Car & Driver® Magazine).
 There are also small “neighborhood” vehicles called NEVs with top speeds of about 35 mph) which work for errand-running city dwellers, but aren’t built for weekend retreats on the open highway.

-The fuel-cell vehicle uses a sophisticated electrochemical energy conversion device similar to a battery.
+These use a sophisticated electrochemical energy conversion device similar to a battery.
 The power is put to the wheels by an electric motor.
 The core source of energy is hydrogen, which is sometimes extracted from water.
 Aside from hydrogen’s clean-burning qualities, its potential for domestic production and the fuel cell vehicle's potential for high efficiency (two to three times more efficient than gasoline vehicles) make it a very appealing alternative fuel source.
-The Honda FCX Clarity fuel-cell vehicle takes 5.3 kilos of hydrogen--- that’s 270 miles of driving time.
+The Honda FCX Clarity fuel-cell vehicle takes 5.3 kilos of hydrogen—that’s 270 miles of driving time.

 There are also forms of alternative energy that one would most likely not consider.
 For example Michelin has taken that empty space in the wheel and put an entire electric drive train inside of it.

-An alternative energy that you don’t hear about much, Compressed Natural Gas (CNG) , is typically used for heating, cooking and cooling.
+An alternative energy that you don’t hear about much, Compressed Natural Gas (CNG), is typically used for heating, cooking and cooling.
 However, when it is compressed and stored in a fuel tank, CNG can be used as a very clean-burning fuel for cars and trucks.
 Most CNG vehicles are part of commercial fleets (taxicabs, municipal buses, etc.) that have on-site pumps for convenient refueling.
-One such vehicle that is available to the public is the Honda Civic GX.